vechain/web3-gear/README.rst

 Proxy `Thor <https://github.com/vechain/thor>`_'s RESTful API to Eth JSON-RPC, to support Remix, Truffle and more.

-Working with `builtin-contracts <https://github.com/z351522453/builtin-contracts>`_ will make Web3-Gear more usable.
+Working with `Thor Builtins <https://github.com/vechain/thor-builtins>`_ will make Web3-Gear more usable.

 Installation on OS X
 --------------------